celinawong21/WF-ML-Model/README.md

 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.

 ## Executive Summary
-* The mortgage market is ranked as the second-largest market globally after interest rates.
+* The mortgage market ranks as the second-largest globally, trailing only interest rates, emphasizing its immense scale and significance.
-* Banks strategically allocate capital through mortgage bonds, underscoring the industry's immense significance.
-The desired business outcomes for mortgage models encompass achieving interpretability and accuracy, predicting default and repayment patterns over an extended period, and ensuring adaptability to changing market dynamics.
-Interpretability is crucial in fostering trust and understanding among related parties, as decisions derived from the model need to be transparent and meaningful.
-Additionally, predicting the likelihood of default and repayment over the next 24 months is a key objective.
-This predictive capability is essential for risk management, enabling banks to anticipate potential challenges in mortgage repayments and take proactive measures to mitigate default risks.
-* The overarching goal is to identify key predictors that could lead to revenue loss for Wells Fargo and accurately forecast potential losses over the next 24 months.
-Through risk mitigation efforts, the model seeks to enhance the overall stability of their mortgage-backed securities, taking extra precautions to address potential downward trends that may emerge in the future.
-Moreover, the model's success is closely tied to its adaptability across diverse economic scenarios, with a specific emphasis on stress testing under various conditions such as crises or pandemics like COVID-19, thereby critically evaluating its robustness.
+* Banks allocate capital strategically through mortgage bonds, highlighting the industry's pivotal role in financial markets.
+* Business outcomes for mortgage models include achieving interpretability and accuracy to foster trust and understanding among stakeholders.
+* Predicting default and repayment patterns over an extended period is crucial for risk management and proactive mitigation of default risks.
+* Key objectives involve identifying predictors of revenue loss for Wells Fargo and forecasting potential losses over the next 24 months.
+* Risk mitigation efforts aim to enhance the stability of mortgage-backed securities, particularly addressing potential downward trends.
+* Adaptability across diverse economic scenarios, including stress testing during crises like COVID-19, is vital for evaluating the model's robustness.

 ## Problem Understanding